kotlin-graphics/mary/README.md

 - #### Jitpack

 On the other side, Jitpack is, unfortunately, broken by design:
-- they rewrite the POM, which sometimes it creates [defective artifacts](https://github.com/jitpack/jitpack.io/issues/4476)
+- they rewrite the POM, which sometimes it creates [defective artifacts](https://github.com/jitpack/jitpack.io/issues/4476).
+This happens especially with variant-aware and platform-dependent projects, two big features quite hard to give up
 - if you have a multi-module build the produce a non-sense catch-all artifact and provide wrong instructions
 - you cannot easily use the coordinates you use for normal publishing
 - when first requesting a version, it first has to be built, this can need significant time and lead to timeouts,